Counterfeit consumer good: Apparel and accessories

-Thailand has opened a Museum of Counterfeit Goods displaying over 4,000 different items, in 14 different categories, which violate trademarks, patents, or copyrights.
+Thailand has opened a Museum of Counterfeit Goods, displaying over 4,000 items in 14 categories that violate trademarks, patents, or copyrights.
 The oldest museum of this kind is located in Paris and is known as Musée de la Contrefaçon.

-In fashion, counterfeit goods are called knock offs.
-These counterfeit goods are usually sold on markets and street corners.
-Though purchasing goods might be seemingly harmless to those who are purchasing it knowingly, they are actually funding more dangerous organizations.
-The National Fraud Intelligence Bureau in England, advices people not to buy counterfeit goods for serious reasons.
+In fashion, counterfeit goods are usually sold on markets and street corners.
+Though purchasing these goods might seem harmless to those who purchase them knowingly, the National Fraud Intelligence Bureau in England has advised people not to buy counterfeit goods, as their production often funds more serious crime.

-Intellectual property is a problem that seems to come up when talking about knock offs in fashion.
-There are a lot of arguments that talk about how it is stealing the brands logo and prints.
-On the other side of this argument, many designers believe that counterfeiting is a form of flattery.
-Virgil Abloh of OFF WHITE famously said, "you can’t copy something that isn’t wanted".
-Many fashion houses try and stop the knock offs from circulating, Louis Vuitton has an entire team that is just focused on stopping counterfeits.
-Gucci has adapted the counterfeit culture into its designs, changing the spelling of Gucci to Guccy for its spring summer 2018 collection and painting REAL all over the bags.
+Many fashion houses try to stop counterfeits from circulating in the market; Louis Vuitton has an entire team solely focused on stopping counterfeits.
+Gucci has adapted the counterfeit culture into its designs, changing the spelling of Gucci to 'Guccy' for its spring/summer 2018 collection and painting REAL all over the bags.

 Consumers may choose to actively dismiss these unclear origins of product when a trendy style is available for little money.
-The previous French terrorist attack in 2015 at Charlie Hebdo Newspaper has been traced back to being funded by counterfeit product.
+The French terrorist attack in 2015 at Charlie Hebdo has been traced back to being funded by counterfeit products.
 According to Tommy Hilfiger's Alastair Grey, terrorists bought the guns used with funds gained from selling illegal luxury sneakers.
 This is more normal than consumers may think.
-Grey discusses how often sellers will be overlooked by watch-groups as buying fakes from a distributor in China is less suspicious than other, more extreme criminal activity.
+Grey discusses how often sellers will be overlooked by watch-groups, as buying fakes from a distributor in China is less suspicious than other, more extreme criminal activity.
 The cause and effect of this discounting of crime is giving sellers money to partake in terrorism, human trafficking and child labour.
-These sellers are difficult to track due to counterfeited shipping papers (they can not be tracked by customs) and fake brands masquerading as a non-descript fashion company that is actually full of fake luxury.
+Due to counterfeit shipping papers (which prevent customs from tracking them) and fake brands posing as unremarkable fashion companies but actually selling fake luxury goods, these sellers are challenging to track.